 The solutions to controversial issues in politics, whatever they may be, need to be found with an understanding of all of the facts.

-There is a lack of centrist debates.
+There is a lack of centrist debates in American Democracy today.
 Punditry is usually sharply at an angle to the left or right.
 Pundits only say things that back up what political views they have.
 As a result, key information gets omitted.

 There have been attempts to publicly explore both sides of an issue through debate in media, like the television show “Crossfire,” which aired from 1982-2014.
 The goal of the show was to bring both sides of an issue to the table and discuss them, but public policy is unbelievably complex.
 Shows built to entertain instead of educate will not bring any of the needed detail to the forefront that is essential in comprehending the complexity of public policy and its surrounding issues.
 It only brings vitriolic insults and platitudes.
 The loss of public discourse damages American democracy, and toxicity of public discourse leads to people avoiding politics altogether.

 Every issue has reasonable sides, but they remain unknown if no one is willing to discuss them in depth.

 If an issue were incredibly simple, then we would have already found a solution.
 This may explain why issues like immigration reform seem to be in every election we have.
 It is understandable to empathize with immigrants who are trying to find a home, as the left tends to do.
 It also makes sense to enforce immigration policies as they are, as the right tends to advocate.
 Gridlock occurs in this situation because both sides disagree.
 Nothing is passed and the problem remains unsolved.
 Sides have been chosen, and the likelihood of bridging the gap effectively is low.